kornha/parliament/README.md

 ### Opinion

-An opinion is a statement about an event that is not verfiable.
+An opinion is a statement about an event that is not verifiable.
 - An Opinion is a statement that has "pro" and "against" list of Posts either supporting or rejecting the Opinion.
 - An Opinion has a "value" field, which is the statement itself.
 - An Opinion has a "pro" field, which is a list of Posts that support the Claim.